sjelfull/Craft-TemplateSelect/README.md

 If you want to include a template, you may do it like this in your template:

 `{% include entry.fieldHandle %}`

+## Limit to subfolder

+By using the config setting **templateselectSubfolder**, you can limit the list to a subfolder of your templates folder.

+In general.php, add this line:

+̀`
+"templateselectSubfolder" => "subfolder"
+`